zuozhenggh/learning-library/developer-library/microservices-oracleteq-kafka/setup/setup-paid.md

 3. In the Create Group dialog box, enter the following:

     - **Name**: Enter a unique name for your group, such as "MicroservicesAdmin”.
-Note that the group name cannot contain spaces.
+The group name cannot contain spaces.
     - **Description**: Enter a description (for example, “New group for microservices workshop”).
     - Click **Create**.